amadeuio/user-sql-database/README.md

 **1. Create a database**

-Let's first create a database object, where all the methods will be called
+Let's first create a database object, where the all the methods will be called

 ```typescript
 const userDatabase = new MyDatabase();